nrupprecht/NeverSQL/README.md

 ![Alt text](./images/pagedump-example-1.png)

-This can be called like this (assuming the page referenced is part of a BTree):
+The DataManager class can use this function to dump nodes, it can be called like this (assuming the page referenced is part of a BTree):

 ```C++
 neversql::DataManager manager(database_path);